parisfreire/card-obfuscator/README.md

 ### Running with java -jar command

 To run your Spring Boot app from a command line in a Terminal window you can you the java -jar command.
-This is provided your Spring Boot app was packaged as an executable jar file.
+This is provided your Spring Boot app was packaged as an executable war file.

 ```
-java -jar target/card-obfuscator-0.1.0.jar
+java -jar target/card-obfuscator-0.1.0.war
 ```

 ### Manual deployment

 You can run by hand the app deploying it on a Tomcat copying the files under the following directory:

-**target/card-obfuscator-0.1.0.jar**
+**target/card-obfuscator-0.1.0.war**